Understanding post-red giant branch binaries through stable mass transfer: Estimating post-RGB relations from single-star tracks

 \section{Estimating post-RGB relations from single-star tracks}

-The luminosity--orbital period relations that we have presented in this paper are taken from our low-mass post-RGB binary evolution models.
+The luminosity-orbital period relations that we present in this paper are taken from our low-mass post-RGB binary evolution models.
 Instead of constructing a grid of detailed binary models to determine post-RGB relations for donors with altered input parameters (e.g. different metallicity or mixing assumptions), it is possible to approximate these relations using single-star models of those donors, as has been done in many previous works starting from \citet{Rappaport1995}.
 In this appendix, we demonstrate how post-RGB relations can be accurately estimated using single-star evolutionary tracks.

-In order to construct the luminosity--orbital period relation, the core mass--luminosity and core mass--radius relations followed by the RGB donor are used to give a relation between luminosity and radius, and the orbital period is determined from the radius.
+In order to construct the luminosity-orbital period relation, the core mass-luminosity and core mass-radius relations followed by the RGB donor are used to give a relation between luminosity and radius, and the orbital period is determined from the radius.
 Since stable mass transfer entails that the donor fills its Roche lobe, the maximum radius reached by the donor at the end of mass transfer determines the final orbital period of the binary.
 The Roche-lobe radius is related to the orbital separation of the binary according to \citet{Eggleton1983}:

 where $q=M_\mathrm{a}/M_\mathrm{d}$.
 Similarly as in \citet{Verbunt1993}, combining Eq. \ref{equation:Eggleton1983} with Kepler's third law allows us to express the orbital period as

 where $F(q)$ is the mass ratio dependence expressed by